-2.15 In Essex, all districts will experience growth up to 2029 as indicated in Figure 1 below.
-However, the majority of future growth, development and change will be strongly focussed on the main urban centres of Basildon, Chelmsford, Colchester, and Harlow.
-These have been identified as the 'key centres for development & change' for accommodating future growth in the East of England Plan a status now reflected in adopted Local Development Plans prepared by the Districts/Boroughs/City Authorities.
+2.16 The future pattern of growth within Essex is expected to influence where the future local demand for minerals will predominantly arise.
+While all districts will experience growth, development and change, the focus will be on the main urban centres of Basildon, Chelmsford, Colchester and Harlow.
 For brevity they are referred to as 'Key Centres' throughout the remainder of this Plan.

-2.16 These Key Centres will be the main drivers of significant economic and housing growth in Essex.
+These Key Centres will continue to be the main drivers of significant economic and housing growth in Essex.
 They will be the focus for employment, retailing and other commercial activities, education, health care, administration, culture and tourism.
 They will continue to provide good access to interchange facilities for public transport serving both urban and inter-urban travel.
-More limited growth will be focussed on the market towns and coastal towns elsewhere in the County.
+More limited growth will be focussed on the market and coastal towns elsewhere in the County.